MagaluCloud/magalu/mgc/cli/docs/container-registry/repositories/help.md

 ## Commands:
 ```
-delete      Delete a container registry repository by repository_name.
+delete      Delete a container registry repository by repository_id.
-get         Get a container registry repository by repository_name
+get         Get a container registry repository by repository_id
 list        List all container registry repositories
 ```